We are a people-led practice; that goes for within our own team and working with others.

 Laura Hannigan - Director | Co-founder

 Laura has a sharp eye for detail, exemplified through well-crafted and integrated projects.
 She completed a Masters in Structural Engineering with Architecture from UCD and a Masters in Interdisciplinary Design for the Built Environment from the University of Cambridge, which typifies her integrated approach to design.
 Her research includes computational design, graphic statics and utilising bamboo structurally whilst her project work ranges from small scale art interventions, to affordable workspace and mass timber design.
-She is a Senior Teaching Fellow in Structural Design Practice at the University College London where she co-leads a studio teaching students who are accredited in both engineering and architecture.

 Sinéad Conneely - Director | Co-founder